darius/wirth-a-risc/README.md

-# wirth-a-risc
+# Wirth's RISC machine emulated in C

-Wirth's RISC machine in software
+Floating point and interrupts omitted, at least for now.